 The N50, assembly size, and BUSCO scores of the HiRise scaffolded assembly was measured.
-Next, all scaffolds from the HiRise generated assembly was compared to the chromosomes of the publicly available Darmor-bzh genome (B. napus genome v4.1) hosted by the Brassica database (BRAD) (Cheng et al. 2011)(Cheng et al. 2011).
-The scaffolds from the HiRise generated assembly were independently aligned to the Darmor-bzh chromosomes using Nucmer with the parameters --maxmatch -l 100 -c 500.
-The alignments were filtered for quality and all scaffolds were plotted (Figures 1–3).
+Next, all scaffolds from the HiRise generated assembly were compared to the chromosomes of the publicly available Darmor-bzh v4.1 genome hosted by the Brassica database (BRAD) (Cheng et al. 2011).
+The scaffolds from the HiRise generated assembly were independently aligned to the Darmor-bzh v4.1 chromosomes using Nucmer with the parameters --maxmatch -l 100 -c 500.
+The alignments were filtered for quality and all scaffolds 1 Mbp or greater were plotted (Figures 1).
 If a scaffold aligned best to one reference chromosome, it was assigned a name based on its alignment.
 All remaining scaffolds in the assembly were not renamed and retained their HiRise designated sequence IDs

-Assessing Discrepancies between the Canu Assembly and the Public Reference Assembly
+Assessing Discrepancies between the Canu Da-Ae assembly and the Public Reference Assembly

-The 21 largest scaffolds in the assembly were independently compared to their corresponding Darmor-bzh chromosomes.
+The 21 largest scaffolds in the assembly were independently compared to their corresponding Darmor-bzh v4.1 chromosomes.
 Regions of discrepancy between the assembly and the reference assembly were identified.
-The validity of each discrepancy was then tested by aligning PacBio reads and 10X ancestral parent scaffolds to the Canu assembly.
-The PacBio reads were aligned using BLASR (Chaisson and Tesler 2012)(Chaisson and Tesler 2012) with a minimum subread length of 10 Kb.
+The validity of each discrepancy was then tested by aligning PacBio reads and 10X ancestral parent scaffolds to the Canu Da-Ae assembly.
+The PacBio reads were aligned using BLASR (Chaisson and Tesler 2012) with a minimum subread length of 10 Kb.
 The 10X ancestral parent scaffolds were aligned using Nucmer.
-If the region of discrepancy in the assembly had significant support from the mapped reads and scaffolds, the discrepancy was considered a true difference between our assembly and the Darmor-bzh assembly and retained.
-If there was no support, or the mapped reads and scaffolds disagreed with the Canu assembly, the region of discrepancy was considered a likely error and altered to match Darmor-bzh.
+If the region of discrepancy in the assembly had significant support from the mapped reads and scaffolds, the discrepancy was considered a true difference between our assembly and the Darmor-bzh v4.1 assembly and retained.
+If there was no support, or the mapped reads and scaffolds disagreed with the Canu Da-Ae assembly, the region of discrepancy was considered a likely error and altered to match Darmor-bzh v4.1.
 All alterations performed were simple sequence flips to fix assembly inversions.
-All inversions, except one, were almost exactly encapsulated within the contig boundaries of a scaffold.
-After all identified discrepancies had been addressed, the assembly was considered final and annotation began (Figure 4, Supplementary Table 1).
+All inversions, except one, were almost exactly encapsulated by the contig boundaries of a scaffold.
+After all identified discrepancies had been addressed, the assembly was considered final and annotation began (Figure 2, Supplementary Table 1).

 Transcriptome Assembly and Structural Annotation of Novel Transcripts